miroi/HybriLIT-workshop-2025/exercise_01/phospholipid_Zdravka/readme.rst

 MOPAC semiemprirical program is utilized for geometry optimization and frequency calculations.

-Before that quick preoptimization and MOPAC input preparation of SOPC is achieved via Avogadro2 force-field method.
+Before that, quick preoptimization and MOPAC input preparation of SOPC is achieved via Avogadro2 force-field method.

 Afterwards, frequencies are displayed from the aux file with the Avogadro2 program.

+In mopac/vibr_frequencies directory we have the prepared input files.
+The entering geometry "sopc_geom_pm7.arc" is from the previous MOPAC run.

+The frequencies calculation job takes around 10 minutes on 12 OpenMP threads.

 resources
 ~~~~~~~~~